miguel-vila/sicp/apuntes/Chapter1.md

 ___
 >In contrasting iteration and recursion, we must be careful not to confuse the notion of a recursive _process_ with the notion of a recursive _procedure_.
 When we describe a procedure as recursive, we are referring to the syntactic fact that the procedure definition refers (either directly or indirectly) to the procedure itself.
 But when we describe a process as following a pattern that is, say, linearly recursive, we are speaking about how the process evolves, not about the syntax of how a procedure is written.

+__

+> Tail recursion has long been known as a compiler optimization trick.
+A coherent semantic basis for tail recursion was provided by Carl Hewitt (1977), who explained it in terms of the “message-passing” model of computation that we shall discuss in chapter 3.

+__

+> One of the things we should demand from a powerful programming language is the ability to build abstractions by assigning names to common patterns and then to work in terms of the abstractions directly.